 The bus station in Playa del Carmen is on the main strip of restaurants, shops and bars – 5th Avenue.
 From there, you’ll be able to walk or take a taxi to your hotel.
 Remember to agree on the fare with the driver before getting in!

 Cancun Airport Transportation (Private Transfers & Shared Shuttles)

-Cancun Airport has its own official transportation service offering private transfers and shared shuttles to Playa del Carmen.
-Although a more expensive option, these transfers are more convenient as you’ll get dropped off at your hotel in Playa del Carmen.
+Private transfers and shared shuttles to Playa del Carmen are more expensive options.
+But, these transfers are more convenient with door-to-door service.
 Perfect for those looking for a low-stress option or those arriving very early/late in the day.

 The shared shuttle service has a luggage limit (one full-size suitcase and one personal item).
 While private transfers have a cost per vehicle.
 Meaning you’ll need to fit your group and all their luggage inside – otherwise, you’ll need to book an additional vehicle.

 For shared shuttles, the cost is around 40 USD for one person or around 50 USD for two people travelling together.
 Shared shuttles have a waiting time of up to 60 minutes and will go between the terminals before taking you to your hotel.

 The cost of a private transfer starts at around 55 USD per vehicle for a 2-seater service, further increasing in price with larger vehicles.
 But, this cost is split between all passengers and therefore it’s more economical for groups of 3 or more.